Harshitha-G-846/Campus-Navigation-System/README.md

-*****Campus Navigation System Using Graphs*****
+<h1>Campus Navigation System Using Graphs</h1>

-**Overview**
+<h3>Overview</h3>

-This campus navigation system helps users find the shortest route between campus buildings by using a graph-based map and Dijkstra’s algorithm.
+* This campus navigation system helps users find the shortest route between campus buildings by using a graph-based map and Dijkstra’s algorithm.
-The program displays all building names and their connections (with distances in meters), and prompts the user to select source and destination by number.
+* The program displays all building names and their connections (with distances in meters), and prompts the user to select source and destination by number.
-It then computes and displays step-by-step directions along the optimal route.
+* It then computes and displays step-by-step directions along the optimal route.

-**Features**
+<h3>Features</h3>

 1. Displays a numbered list of all campus buildings.
 2. Shows a visual ASCII-art representation of all connections and their distances.
 3. Prompts user for source and destination **by number** (easy and error-proof).
 4. Calculates and displays the shortest path by actual distance using Dijkstra’s algorithm.
 5. Provides step-by-step directions and the total travel distance.

-**Data Structures Used**
+<h3>Data Structures Used</h3>

 1. **Graph (Adjacency List):** Represents campus map and connections.
 2. **Linked List:** Used in the adjacency list nodes.
 3. **Arrays:** For storing building names and pathfinding data.
 4. **Structs:** For nodes and overall graph structure.

-**Campus Map**
+<h2>Campus Map</h2>

 ```
   Campus Map (schematic, not to scale):